Need to apologize? Do this one thing if you want to make it a successful one

 For the new study, participants were presented with typical blunder scenarios, such as a defective product, with three different apologies: a costly apology (“we are sorry and will exchange this product”), a non-costly apology (“we apologize for the defective product”), and no apology (“this matter is still under investigation”).
 In one phase of the study, participants heard the apologies while undergoing fMRI brain scans.
 The brain regions associated with empathy and intention were strongly activated by costly apologies, and minimally responsive to non-apologies and non-costly apologies.

-In other words, talk is cheap, but flowers, a free dinner and the overt exertion of the apologizer?
+In other words, talk is cheap, but flowers, a free dinner, and the overt exertion of the apologizer?
 Priceless.